tcltk/tklib/modules/wcb/README.txt

     http://www.nemethi.de

-The distribution file is "wcb3.4.tar.gz" for UNIX and "wcb3_4.zip" for Windows.
+The distribution file is "wcb3.5.tar.gz" for UNIX and "wcb3_5.zip" for Windows.
 These files contain the same information, except for the additional carriage return character preceding the linefeed at the end of each line in the text files for Windows.

-Wcb is also hosted on SourceForge, as part of tklib, which in turn is contained in the tcllib project, having the address
+Wcb is also included in tklib, which has the address

     http://core.tcl.tk/tklib